How to choose one ultimate thing to do at Victoria Falls

-It’s not easy, because there is plenty to do, but certain factors might just play a role such as budget, time restraint or just plain stupidity to do them.
+It’s not easy to choose one ultimate thing to do, because there is plenty to keep you active, but certain factors might just play a role such as budget, time restraint or just plain stupidity to do them.
 A list of must-do things to choose from.
 I know which one I would advise against but that’s your prerogative!

 1. Eat Mopani worms.